josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ### Dynamic pages

-A dynamic page handles _any_ unmatched route in its directory.
-Think of it as a wildcard page.
-They're useful because we might want one template file to handle any number of potential pages--for example, one template for each category listing, or in our case, one file to render all blog posts.
+A dynamic page handles _multiple_ routes.
+You could think of it as a wildcard page.

+Dynamic pages are useful because we might want one template file to handle any number of potential routes.
+In our case, we'll have one file to handle _any_ `/blog/*` route, no matter what the `*` might be.

 <Callout>
-A dynamic page handles any unmatched route in its directory.
-Think of it as a wildcard&nbsp;page.
+A dynamic page handles <strong>multiple</strong> routes.
+You could think of it as a wildcard&nbsp;page.
 </Callout>

 **To make a page dynamic, all we have to do is wrap its title in brackets**.
 So, our next step is to create a file inside `src/routes/blog` named `[slug].svelte`.